-''' filetype: regular #regular/syslog/unix_dgram/unix_stream/redis filename: eve.json #prefix: "@cee: " # prefix to prepend to each log entry the following are valid when type: syslog above #identity: "suricata" #facility: local5 #level: Info ## possible levels: Emergency, Alert, Critical, Error, Warning, Notice, Info, Debug #redis: server: 127.0.0.1 port: 6379 mode: list ## possible values: list (default), channel key: suricata ## key or channel to use (default to suricata) Redis pipelining set up.
+''' filetype: regular #regular/syslog/unix_dgram/unix_stream/redis filename: eve.json #prefix: "@cee: " # prefix to prepend to each log entry the following are valid when type: syslog above #identity: "suricata" #facility: local5 #level: Info ## possible levels: Emergency, Alert, Critical, Error, Warning, Notice, Info, Debug #redis: server: 127.0.0.1 port: 6379 mode: list ## possible values: list/lpush (default), rpush, channel/publish lpush and rpush are using a Redis list. "list" is an alias for lpush publish is using a Redis channel. "channel" is an alias for publish key: suricata ## key or channel to use (default to suricata) Redis pipelining set up.
 This will enable to only do a query every 'batch-size' events.
 This should lower the latency induced by network connection at the cost of some memory.
-There is no flushing implemented so this setting as to be reserved to high traffic suricata. pipelining: enabled: yes ## set enable to yes to enable query pipelining batch-size: 10 ## number of entry to keep in buffer '''
+There is no flushing implemented so this setting as to be reserved to high traffic suricata. '''